 Thus, the summative assessment for this module consists of:

 · One two-hour examination at the end of Semester 1, worth 80% of the module mark.

 · In-semester test, worth 20% of the module mark.

 Formative assessment and feedback

 Students receive written comments on their marked coursework assignments.
-Maple TA may be used in assignments to provide immediate grading and feedback.
 Verbal feedback is provided in lectures and office hours.

 - introduce the axiomatic approach to group theory and ring theory

 - develop confidence in working with algebraic structures